-Ida B. Wise was a strong advocate for the prohibition movement.
-She became Ida B. Wise Smith upon her marriage.
+Ida B. Wise was a strong advocate for Prohibitiont.
+She became Ida B. Wise-Smith upon her marriage.

 Early Commitment to Prohibition

 As a young woman she joined the Iowa Woman’s Christian Temperance Union (WCTU).
-She showed commitment, determined and effective leadership.
+She showed commitment and very good leadership.
 Therefore, she steadily advanced through the organization.
 For twenty years she was president of the state WCTU in Iowa.

-She became president of the national Women’s Christian Temperance Union after the repeal of Prohibition in 1933.
-Membership declined, but she continued to lead unsuccessful attempts to return the country to Prohibition.
+She became president of the national WCTU after the repeal of Prohibition in 1933.
+Membership declined.
+Yet she continued to lead unsuccessful attempts to return the country to Prohibition.
 She continued doing so throughout the 1930’s and 1940’˜s.

 The first World War had helped the Prohibition movement greatly.
 Ms. Wise-Smith hoped that WWII could also be useful.
 But her attempts to exploit the war failed.
 The military believed that letting the troops drink was important to morale.
 That in promoted the war effort.